Non-profit accounting: beginner guide and key reports

 What is non-profit accounting?

-Mission over profit: Non-profits focus on serving their purpose rather than generating returns for owners.
-Revenue comes from donations, grants, membership fees, and fundraising rather than traditional sales.
+- Mission over profit: revenue comes from donations, grants, membership fees, and fundraising rather than traditional sales

-Legal accountability: Non-profits must follow stricter reporting requirements to maintain their tax-exempt status, with the UK's Taxes Acts setting out 4 conditions for a charity to be recognized for tax purposes.
-You'll need to demonstrate how funds support your mission through detailed financial records.
+- Legal accountability: non-profits must follow stricter reporting requirements to maintain tax-exempt status, with the UK's Taxes Acts setting out 4 conditions for a charity to be recognised for tax purposes

-Similar operations, different focus: Like any business, non-profits handle payroll, expenses, and daily operations.
-The key difference is tracking restricted funds (money designated for specific purposes) separately from general operating funds.
+- Track funds: the key difference is separating restricted funds (money designated for specific purposes) from general operating funds

 How non-profit accounting differs from for-profit accounting